kimschles/secrets-store-demo/tutorial.md

-# Step-by-Step Instructions
+# Step-by-Step Instructions for Setting Up the Kubernetes Secrets Store CSI Driver with HashiCorp Vault

-## Prepare Your Cluster
+## 1. Prepare Your Cluster
 Check that you can connect to your cluster

 ```sh